abaktiar/datagrid-shadcn/README.md

 npx shadcn@latest add button checkbox input select context-menu dropdown-menu
 ```

-3. Copy the component files from this repository to your project.
+3. Copy the data-grid component files from this repository to your project.

 ## 🚀 Registry Deployment